isomerpages/nlb-biblioasia/_apr-2009/Knowledge Sharing in Singapore Public Post secondary Educational Institutions.md

 First, the changing demographic of the teaching workforce, in which a large pool of Singapore’s most experienced teachers will retire in the next five years (Ministry of Education Singapore, 2005) highlights the need to make available the knowledge which is the legacy of these experienced teachers.

-Second, there are clear indicators that regional countries have closed the gap with Singapore in terms of knowledge competitiveness (Bhaskaran, Khanna, & Giap, 2003, Huggins, Izushi & Davies, 2005).
+Second, there are clear indicators that regional countries have closed the gap with Singapore in terms of knowledge competitiveness (Bhaskaran, Khanna, &amp; Giap, 2003, Huggins, Izushi &amp; Davies, 2005).
 Singapore cannot afford to remain indifferent to such competition as the small nation has limited natural resources and that makes her vulnerable to world economic competition.
 Besides, there are stronger reasons for educational institutions in Singapore to promote knowledge sharing to remain competitive.
 The prospects of knowledge sharing in improving knowledge capacity, capability and competency seem much more possible in Singapore than elsewhere due to her “extra-educational” contexts and conditions, “because of scale of the system, because of concerted government and private sector and community commitment to education, because of synergies between ministries and sectors of the community” (Luke, 2003, p.
 2).

 Third, an examination of published articles retrieved from relevant databases1 shows that no multi-institutional studies on knowledge sharing at the post-secondary (pre-university) have been undertaken.